ExCiteS/communitymaps-help/_en/delete-your-account.md

 ## Deleting your account

-To delete your account, go to your account which should be listed as your username.
+Go to your account which should be listed as your username.
 If you’re not logged into the map, you’ll be asked to log in first.
 Select ‘Edit your info’ from the drop-down list.

 ![delete-account-edit-your-info](/images/delete-account-edit-your-info.PNG)